-Dr Hicks is a Lecturer in Environmental Sciences.
-She currently teaches Environmental Monitoring & GIS, Wildlife Population Biology, Technical Skills for Environmental Scientists, Introduction to Earth Sciences and Land Use Ecology.
+Dr Hicks is a Senior Lecturer in Environmental Sciences.
+She currently teaches Environmental Monitoring & GIS, Wildlife Population Biology, Earth Systems and Environmental & Wildlife Law & Policy.

-Dr Hicks has a network of collaborators from UK universities and research institutions: University of Sheffield, Institute of Zoology (ZSL, London), Newcastle University, University of York, Centre for Ecology and Hydrology, and Rothamsted Research.
-She also has close contacts with Defra.
+Dr Hicks has a network of collaborators from UK universities and research institutions: University of Sheffield, Natural History Museum (NHM, London), University of York, Centre for Ecology and Hydrology, and Rothamsted Research.
+She also has close contacts with Defra and the National Trust.

 Hicks, H. L., D. Comont, S. R. Coutts, L. Crook, R. Hull, K. Norris, P. Neve, D. Z. Childs and R. P. Freckleton (2018).
 The factors driving evolved herbicide resistance at a national scale.
 Nature Ecology & Evolution 2(3): 529-536.